Professor Adriaan van Klinken

 I am actively involved in scholarly associations, such as the African Studies Association UK, and the African Association for the Study of Religions, both of which I serve as exectuvive committee member.
 Furthermore, I am a member of the editorial board of the journals Religion, Religion and Gender, Journal of Africana Religions, African Journal of Gender and Religion, and Reading Religion, and co-editor of the book series Routledge Critical Studies in Religion, Gender and Sexuality.

-Having a broad interest in the role of religion in African societies today, the particular focus of my research is on issues of religion, gender, sexuality and public life in contemporary Africa.
+Having a broad interest in the role of religion in African societies and cultures today, the particular focus of my research is on issues of religion, gender, sexuality and public life in contemporary Africa.
 The geographical focus of my work has mostly been on Zambia and, more recently, Kenya.
 Methodologically I embrace a ‘scavenger approach’ that creatively borrows methods, concepts and theories from disciplines across the arts, humanities and social sciences.
 I weave these approaches together in an attempt to analyse and understand religion as a social, cultural and political category intricately connected to the multiple dimensions of human life in Africa and beyond.
 I’ve increasingly become interested in creative and arts-based methodologies and in working with local communities and actors as agents of social change.

 - In my doctoral and immediate postdoctoral research, I studied Christianity and the politics of masculinity, specifically in Zambia.
 This work was published in my first book, Transforming Masculinities in African Christianity: Gender Controversies in Times of AIDS (Ashgate 2013).